MegaArman/sine24_site/products/MIDI_MAGPIE.md

 * Monitor the outputted MIDI values on the screen
 * Can be connected to any device or program that supports MIDI!
 This includes transcription software, synthesizers and digital effects
-* No special pickup or microphone needed.
+* No special pickup needed.
 Plug your audio source into the 3.5mm input
 * Powered by micro-USB.
 Can be used for hours with any small power bank (not included)
 * Compatible with most USB MIDI cables for output.
 One is included in the box
 * Foot operable so you don’t have to put down your instrument